rpbgit/ZVClusterApp/README.md

 Known limitations:
 	- only tested on CC-Cluster servers (for now), using default of AI9T (Marshall, ILL)
-	- CAT only tested on Icom Radios, need volunteers to test on Yaesu/Kenwood.
+	- CAT only tested on Icom 7300/7610 series, Yaesu 857/817, need volunteers to test on other Yaesu/Kenwood.
 	- code for Yaesu and Kenwood radios has been coded in the blind (I dont own a Yaesu CATable radio).
 	- NO efforts are made to migrate existing .json settings if format/content of .json file configuration changes.   when in doubt, delete the json file BEFORE starting appl.